mate-academy/react_autocomplete/README.md

 - suggestions should appear after some `delay` in typing (`debounce`);
 - the `delay` should be customizable via props;
 - show `No matching suggestions` message if there are no people containing the entered text;
-- don't run filtering again if the text has not changed (pause in typing appeared when the text was the same as before)
+- don't run filtering again if the text has not changed (pause in typing happened when the text was the same as before)
 - hide suggestions on text change;
 - save selected suggestion text to the input on click and close the list;
 - pass selected person to the `onSelected` callback passed via props;